-- Assessing the readiness of students - Assessing, selecting, and affiliating with agencies - Verifying qualifications of field instructors for clinical instructor appointments - Concurring in the selection of agencies and field instructors - Placing students - Scheduling and implementing orientation and training of students, field instructors, and field liaisons - Monitoring placements and consulting with agency personnel, students, and field liaisons as needed - Consulting with the Director of the School on field education/student concerns - Monitoring the field education program to ensure the instructional integrity of the experience for students
+- assessing the readiness of students; - assessing, selecting, and affiliating with agencies; - verifying qualifications of field instructors for clinical instructor appointments; - concurring in the selection of agencies and field instructors; - placing students; - scheduling and implementing orientation and training of students, field instructors, and field liaisons; - monitoring placements and consulting with agency personnel, students, and field liaisons as needed; - convening the Field Education Advisory Committees and ad-hoc student advisory committees; - consulting with the Director of the School on field education/student concerns; and monitoring the field education program to ensure the instructional integrity of the experience for students.

-The Director of Field Education is a member of the Field Education Sequence Committee which advance the development and evaluation of field education.
+The Director of Field Education is a member of the Field Education Sequence and the Educational Policy Committees which advance the development and evaluation of field education.

-The Director of Field Education is responsible for developing, approving, and monitoring all field policies and procedures.
+The Director of Field Education is responsible for developing, approving and monitoring all field policies and procedures.